Linda West: Philanthropy

+She was also appointed to the funding committee of the West Parry Sound Recreation and Cultural Centre in March 2022 which is establishing a six lane pool and needs to raise $10 million.

 Electoral record

 All electoral information is taken from Elections Canada and Elections Manitoba.
 Provincial expenditures refer to candidate expenses.
 Italicized expenditures refer to submitted totals, and are presented when the final reviewed totals are not available.